duleorlovic/blog/_posts/2015-09-31-jekyll-tips-for-github-pages.markdown

 end
 ~~~

-# Moving avaw from gh pages so we can see the access logs
+# Moving away from gh pages so we can see the access logs

 https://belief-driven-design.com/moving-from-github-pages-to-self-hosted-ab1231fb7fa/